-This guide is intended to walk through the path to start and grow your digital marketing agency.
-Please read it to learn how to grow from being a freelancer with no reputation to a full-fledged agency with full-time employees and a retainer-based client base.
+This guide is intended to walk you through the path to start and grow your digital marketing agency.
+Would you mind reading it to learn how to grow from being a freelancer with no reputation to a full-fledged agency with full-time employees and a retainer-based client base?

 We understand that not everyone will be interested in this journey.
 But we hope it’s representative enough that you can find yourself within it and get tactics to take you to the next level – whatever that is for you.

 As we’ve written before, digital marketing agencies are quite a recession-proof business, and as we are heading rapidly to one, this is another reason to grow yours now.